 3. Establishing a Good Relationship

 The dynamic between a student and a teacher can make or break the experience for both of them.
-If you feel not confident enough to participate actively or express your ideas, a good teacher can bring you out of your shell.
+If you do feel not confident enough to participate actively or express your ideas, a good teacher can bring you out of your shell.

 It will be a big cultural difference, but it will help strengthen the relationship between you and your teacher.
-A strong teacher-student relationship can help in the future with questions you may have, struggles with your lessons, and overall make the experience more enjoyable.
+A strong teacher-student relationship can help in the future with questions you may have and struggles with your lessons, and overall make the experience more enjoyable.
 Learning should be enriching, not just something you do for a letter grade.

-4. Using Japanese/ English Related Examples
+4. Using Japanese/English-Related Examples

 One of the cool things about learning a new language is that you get to learn about another culture as well.
 If your teacher integrates cultural aspects from their homeland with your lessons, take it as an opportunity to broaden your mind and increase your knowledge of the world.
 It could also help you win a trivia question or two.